knaw-huc/golden-agents-htr/experiments/README.md

 Pass the root directory containing the Page XML data using ``make DATADIR=/path/to/data``.

 Run ``make checkdeps`` to check if you have all necessary dependencies.
 A [LaMachine](https://proycon.github.io/LaMachine) installation is an easy way to get all dependencies installed.

+## Other experiments

+* `NA_word2vec_experiment.ipynb` - Training a word2vec model on all HTR data with some examples of similar words.
+Data not included.